kimh/kimh.github.io/source/_posts/2014-04-22-protect-your-secret-key-with-shamirs-secret-sharing.markdown

 # Once we computed shares, we will throw the secret away because we should be able to recover from shares.
 shamirsecret = nil

-# And instantiate another ShamirSecret.
+# Then we will recover the secret.
+Instantiate ShamirSecret again.
 We don't pass secret this time because we just want to recover secret.
 shamirsecret = ShamirSecret.new(2)

 # Now we can recover the secret by giving two shares or more since we set threshold to be 2.